The best Steam capsule designs of 2026

 Where do these Steam capsule examples come from?

-Real Steam games we've analysed.
+Real Steam games we've analyzed.
 Each genre and tag page links into the analysis pages of games scoring 60+ on the six-dimension capsule rubric.
 We don't fabricate examples or generate synthetic capsules.
 Every example is a shipped Steam game with its own analysis page.

 How are the genres and tags sorted?